Benchmarking quantum machine learning kernel training for classification tasks: Discussion and conclusions

+Whether these issues may potentially invalidate the theoretical exponential speedups attributed to the use of quantum kernels is still under debate.
+Recent work has explored alternative approaches, such as the use of projected kernels \cite{Huang_2021}, or the optimization of the number of shots \cite{miroszewski2024_shots_concentration_QKM}.
+Likewise, it has been suggested that kernel concentration effects may strongly depend on the characteristics of the targeted dataset \cite{mirozewki2024_conf}, and various links have been established with respect to the depth and expressivity of the associated quantum circuits \cite{Peters2023generalization, Gil-Fuster_2024}.
+These topics deserve more attention and are currently among the most active areas of research in the QML field.

+Quantum kernel methods can still offer better scaling than alternative QML variational approaches, in addition to the already mentioned guarantees in accessing true global optima \cite{schuld2021_are_kernel_methods}.
+In the longer term, if reliability of quantum hardware progresses enough (and while improving, this is still a big if), alternative implementations of quantum vector machines may become accessible, for which it is known that training time can grow linearly with the size of the data \cite{Rebentrost_2014}.

-Moreover, we are commit to extend the discussed benchmark in future research to include additional optimization strategies.
-This includes comparing weighted versus unweighted alignment, multi-class and unbalanced problems, and exploring the suitability of additional quantum feature maps.
+In future work, we are committed to extend the current benchmark to include additional optimization strategies and benchmark datasets.
+In the first case, this includes comparing weighted versus unweighted alignment, multi-class and unbalanced problems, and exploring the suitability of additional quantum feature maps.
+We also anticipate the need to investigate the case for real-world and domain-specific applications that involve potentially more challenging data.